Emily Holmes Coleman - 4 Short Poems (1927-28)

-love of the silent twilight the benediction that is in your hands moving waters of tenderness on the burning glitter of my madness quiet hands asylum for my bewilderment when phantoms of other worlds seek after me peace to my spent spirit come to me when the day is sleeping still my conflict with your aloofness and I shall be a burst of star-dust to rend the weary curtain of your monotony
+— Poem :— love of the silent twilight the benediction that is in your hands moving waters of tenderness on the burning glitter of my madness quiet hands asylum for my bewilderment when phantoms of other worlds seek after me peace to my spent spirit come to me when the day is sleeping still my conflict with your aloofness and I shall be a burst of star-dust to rend the weary curtain of your monotony

-Born in California; attended Wellesley College.
-Moved to Paris in 1926; began publishing poetry in Transition, and writing a novel—The Shutter of Snow (1930)—based on her experiences of being institutionalised.
+Emily Holmes Coleman (1899-1974) was born in California, and attended Wellesley College.
+Moved to Paris in 1926; began publishing poetry in the experimental poetry magazine Transition, and wrote a novel—The Shutter of Snow (1930)—based on her experiences of being institutionalised.
 Society editor and staff-writer for the Paris Tribune, and at one time secretary to anarchist writer and political-activist Emma Goldman.

 Goldman, in Living My Life (1931), recalls: “I started for Saint-Tropez, a picturesque fisher nest in the south of France, in company of Emily Holmes Coleman, who was to act as my secretary.
 Demi, as she is familiarly called, was a wild wood-sprite with a volcanic temper.
 But she was also the tenderest of beings, without any guile or rancour.
 She was essentially the poet, highly imaginative and sensitive.
 My world of ideas was foreign to her, natural rebel and anarchist though she was.
 We clashed furiously, often to the point of wishing each other in Saint-Tropez Bay.
 But it was nothing compared to her charm, her profound interest in my work, and her fine understanding for my inner conflicts.”